Learn how to

 resistance training program, and give it a couple of days off in a row

 every week.
-It is during these rest periods where actual
+It is during these important rest periods that actual

-damages a little bit better than they were before and upgrades systems
+muscle growth, and fitness improvement occurs.
+This is when your body repairs those little damages, and makes all a bit better than they were before and upgrades systems

 to deal with the next onslaught.